Can Your Employer Delay Your UAE Gratuity? What the Law Says

 Gratuity should be paid as part of final settlement after the last working day.
 Long unexplained delays should be documented and escalated.

-The 14-day rule
+The 14-day payment expectation

 What to collect before complaining